 - Video conferencing platform where audience members can engage with other attendees or ask questions

-- Giving tools like an online giving page, a text fundraising number, or an on-site giving kiosk
+- Giving tools like an online giving page, a text fundraising number, or a giving app

 You might think that these only apply to your virtual peer-to-peer fundraising efforts.
 However, hybrid events are rising in popularity and are likely to be the new normal for future fundraising events.